navdeepsekhon/kafkaer/README.md

 ```

 Rest of all the configs go inside the `configs` map.
 You can specify any/all of the [topic configurations listed in the kafka documentation](https://kafka.apache.org/documentation/#topicconfigs)

+`description` is optional.
+It is just for documentation purpose and is ignored by kafkaer.

 ## What if the topic already exists:
 ### Partitions: